 “I do not really like slop.
 But I am glad I tried it.
 Because I really like you.”

 Pleased with her victory, Piggie now wants Elephant to try ‘dessert’ (a fish skeleton).
 At this point Elephant reclaims his boundaries and says, “Don’t push it, bub.”
 They will remain friends, but Elephant will continue to set limits and Piggie will continue to push them, as the playful personality.

 STORY STRUCTURE OF WATCH ME THROW THE BALL!

 Piggie is very confident.
 Over confident.
 She thinks she rocks, even when she has failed.
-But this constant weakness is also her strength, because it allows her to enjoy whatever she tries.
+But this constant shortcoming is also her strength, because it allows her to enjoy whatever she tries.
 This makes for a carnivalesque story each time, in which the main point — the only point — is to have a bit of fun.

 This contrasts directly with Elephant’s personality.
 He takes things very seriously.
 He worked very hard learning how to throw.
 He can’t enjoy Piggie’s experiment in throwing because he is worried.
 What is he worried about?
 That his ball will get lost?
 That she won’t throw correctly?
 This is never stated.
 Elephant’s exact worry is left to our imaginations, but is shown on his face.

 Piggie wants to have fun with a ball she has found.

 Gerald wants Piggie to make a good job of throwing his ball, since things must be done properly or not at all.

 Since their life philosophies are so different, they make good natural opponents.
 Piggie wants to have fun.
 Gerald wants the job done properly.
 In order to be opponents, you only need to put two characters in opposition.
 You don’t need a massive fight or an argument.
 At its most basic level, it comes down to opposition of values.